-All my traveling these days starts early in the morning, which is nice, since it ensures that you make most of the day and unfortunate since I am definitely not a morning person.
-But waking up for my snowmobiling tour was not a problem.
+All my traveling these days starts early in the morning.
+That is actually great since it ensures that you make most of the day.
+But it has to be said I am not a morning a morning person.
+But waking up for snowmobiling on Langjökull glacier was not a problem.
 I was so excited about going snowmobiling on Langjökull glacier that I woke up four times on regular thirty minute intervals starting at 5:30 before the alarm on my phone actually went off.
-For those who know me realize how out of character that is.
+For those who know me know how out of character that is.

 I was ready when the guide called me to get directions to my house.
 And soon after that the super jeep was in my driveway.
 Its rumblings and sheer size made my cat a bit nervous.
 I hit it off with the guide immediately.
 Hreinn Heidar is a no nonsense, easy going guy, who is a member of the Icelandic SAR, a wizard around cars and engines with a great sense of humor.
 He is the kind of guy you want to have by your side in a pinch.